 Best Overall: RMR Brands RMR-141 Disinfectant and Cleaner

-Stop mold and mildew growth with a powerful, effective formula like RMR-141 RTU.
-This is an EPA-registered mildew spray, which means it's a chemical agent that is capable of inhibiting the growth of mildew.
-It has been proven effective against 141 different microorganisms and will kill mold, mildew, bacteria, and more.
-Its claim to fame is its ability to clean, disinfect, and deodorize non-porous surfaces.
+This is an EPA-registered mildew spray, which means it's a chemical agent capable of inhibiting the growth of mildew.
+RMR-141 disinfectant has proven effective against 141 different microorganisms and will kill mold, mildew, bacteria, and more.
+Its claim to fame is its ability to clean, disinfect, and deodorize any surface with its active ingredient, ammonium.

-One thing to keep in mind is that this mold remover is designed specifically to kill mold and mildew fungus that may be growing on porous surfaces.
+Keep in mind that this mold remover is explicitly designed to kill mold and mildew fungus that may be growing on the surface level.
 However, it is not a mold stain remover.
-If months or years of mold and mildew build-up have left behind black or green staining you may need to use a separate product to remove the discoloration.
+If months or years of mold and mildew build-up have left behind black or green staining, you may need to use a separate product to remove the discoloration.
+After removing the staining, use this product to clean the surface and prevent future growth.

 Best Preventative: Mold Armor Rapid Clean Remediation